 Many people – for whatever reason – do not attend their Court dates during criminal proceedings.
 In these instances, the Judge usually issues a warrant for the absent person’s arrest.
-In certain circumstances, an Accused must personally attend Court, and in others, the Accused can have someone, such as a lawyer or family member, appear … Continue reading Attending Court for a Criminal Charge
+In certain circumstances, an Accused must personally attend Court, and in others, the Accused can have someone, such as a lawyer or family … Continue reading Attending Court for a Criminal Charge

 Whether you’re a fan of Boston Legal or Law and Order, you’ve no doubt seen an episode where a Crown Prosecutor wins his or her case by producing a surprise piece of evidence or witness during a trial.
 The Defence Lawyer usually has no idea this evidence or witness exists and is helpless … Continue reading Criminal Courtroom Shock and Awe: The Importance of Crown Disclosure

 Access to justice is a live issue for many people, particularly in light of the recent economic recession.
 How can people who need criminal defence legal services access a lawyer if they can’t afford private legal fees?
 One option is to hire a private lawyer on a limited scope basis.
 This means the … Continue reading Access to Justice and Affordability

 I have been retained as defence counsel on a number of robbery cases recently, and these files involve discussions with my clients about the jail risk they are facing.
 In most cases, my clients are surprised to learn that they are at risk of a lengthy jail sentence.
 Robbery, like a number of … Continue reading Starting Point Sentences